 What Should Your Model Release Form Say?

-A model release form is a contract that allows the commercial usage of images.
-There is a basic idea of what needs to be in this contract, but the streets differ somewhat between states and countries.
+A simple model release form is a contract that allows the commercial use of images.
+There is a basic idea of what needs to be in this contract.
+Again, the details can differ between states and countries.

-A model release form should be short and sweet.
+In an ideal case, a photography model release form should be short and sweet.
 It needs to contain the photographed persons’ name, address, phone number, and a witness.